Skip to main content

 About

-House of Necrosis is a single player role playing game with a horror theme.
+House of Necrosis is a single player tactical role playing game with horror and mystery themes.
 It was developed by Warkus and was released on October 6, 2025.
 It received very positive reviews from players.

 Skip User Reviews